Pact-Community-Organization/pact-contract-catalog/README.md

 ## Testing Contracts

-To test Pact contracts locally, use the Kadena REPL Sandbox:
+To test Pact contracts locally, use a Pact REPL environment:

 1. Go to the repository: https://github.com/CryptoPascal31/kadena_repl_sandbox
 2. Follow the instructions in its README to set up the local REPL environment.